-If you and your partner have separated, there are steps you can take so you can still be a supportive parent for your child
+If you and your partner have separated, there are several steps you can follow so you can continue to be supportive parents for your child.

 If you’re in the process of splitting up, make sure that the decision you’ve made is the right one.
 ‘It can be very destructive if you and your partner keep splitting up and getting back together, so be certain of your feelings before you bring your child into the decision,’ says Penny Mansfield director of The Parent Connection, a charity providing advice for parents who have split up.

-But make sure this outlet isn’t your toddler.
+Make sure this outlet isn’t your toddler.
 ‘In times of high stress, it’s very easy for your own emotions to spill over into your everyday life and you may not even realise it, but you could be bringing your child into a conversation you should be having with an adult,’ says Penny.
-‘Whether that’s a counsellor, family member or friend, make sure you vent to the right person so your toddler isn’t caught in the middle of the conflict.’
+‘Whether that’s a counsellor, family member or friend, make sure you vent to the right person so your toddler isn’t caught in the middle of the conflict.

 No matter how angry or frustrated you are with your partner, it’s important that you don’t send messages via your little one.
 ‘Telling your little one “to tell Daddy this or that” will just mean your toddler will end up confused, as you’re asking her to judge him,’ says Penny.
 Even young children can be affected.
 ‘They have very strong emotional antennae so pick up on tension easily,’ adds Penny.